Standard Pallet Size Chart (48×40, Euro & Global Dimensions)

 Australia, New Zealand

 Standard pallet dimensions are very helpful for carriers as they develop plans and strategies for transporting goods.
-Without a pallet dimensions standard, shippers wouldn’t know what to expect when developing storage and handling systems.
+Without a standard for pallet dimensions, shippers wouldn’t know what to expect when developing storage and handling systems.

-The dimensions of a pallet also matter as freight shippers consider how they can best maximize space in their trailers.
-As they figure out how to fit the maximum number of pallets into a designated space, they must consider the size of a pallet when making their plans.
+The dimensions of a pallet also matter, as freight shippers consider how best to maximize space in their trailers.
+As they figure out how to fit the maximum number of pallets into a designated space, they must consider pallet size in their planning.

-Whether talking about wood pallet dimensions or another material, pallet weights can vary with the use of different materials.
+A typical GMA pallet is about 6 inches tall and can support thousands of pounds depending on load type.
+Whether discussing wood pallet dimensions or other materials, pallet weights can vary.
 The chart below will provide more insight into wooden pallet dimensions as well as other commonly used pallets:

 Wooden Pallet